U.S. Senate confirms Big Tech critic Lina Khan to FTC

 She said on Twitter that she was "grateful" for confirmation and looking forward to "serving the American public."

-Khan was on the staff of the House Judiciary Committee’s antitrust panel, and helped write a massive report that sharply criticized Amazon Inc, Apple Inc, Facebook Inc and Alphabet Inc for allegedly abusing their dominance.
+Khan was on the staff of the House Judiciary Committee's antitrust panel, and helped write a massive report that sharply criticized Amazon Inc (AMZN.O), Apple Inc (AAPL.O), Facebook Inc (FB.O) and Alphabet Inc (GOOGL.O) for allegedly abusing their dominance.

 In 2017, she wrote a highly regarded article, "Amazon's Antitrust Paradox," for the Yale Law Journal which argued that the traditional antitrust focus on price was inadequate to identify antitrust harms done by Amazon.